 Civic Ceremonies

-Citizenship ceremonies are administered by Murrindindi Shire Council on behalf of the Department of Immigration and Border Protection and are performed by appointment only.
+Citizenship ceremonies are administered by Murrindindi Shire Council on behalf of the Department of Home Affairs and are performed by appointment only.

-Gaining Australian citizenship is an important step in your migration story and means that you are making an ongoing commitment to Australia and all that this country stands for.
-It is a privilege that offers enormous rewards and enables you to say ‘I am Australian’.
+Australian citizenship is an important step in your migration story.
+Becoming an Australian citizen means that you are making an ongoing commitment to Australia and our shared values.
+It is also the beginning of your formal membership of the Australian community.
+It is the step that will enable you to say 'I am Australian'.

 As an Australian citizen you must: